Term insurance or permanent life insurance? Which life insurance should I buy? This guide will weigh your options to help you make a better decision.

 Permanent life insurance is different.
 There is no set term.
-It lasts your entire lifetime, as long as you continue to pay the premiums.
-It pays a death benefit if you die, and it has a cash value component that can grow over time.
+It lasts your entire lifetime as long as you continue to pay the premiums.
+It pays a death benefit if you die and has a cash value component that can grow over time.

 Permanent insurance (whole life insurance) is designed to last as long as you live and typically makes a good supplement to term insurance.
-However, you will likely still want insurance after your term coverage ends, either for life-long or unplanned needs or needs with an unpredictable or extended end date.
+However, you will likely still want insurance after your term coverage ends, either for life-long or unplanned needs or with unpredictable or extended end dates.
 Good reasons to have permanent insurance include helping to take care of:

 - The costs associated with your death (often called “last expenses”) include funeral or memorial costs, outstanding medical bills, and estate taxes.